eric-hu2728/XY-Shoal-Analysis/README.md

 Download this repository by going up to the green "Code" button at the top right and clicking "Download ZIP".

-Alternatively, you can also clone the repo directly using the following commands.

-# Replace "your_folderpath_here" with the actual folder where you want the project to go.
-cd /your_folderpath_here
-git clone git@github.com:ericodle/Open-Danio.git

-    For this example, the working directory is the repository root directory.

 ## 2D_trajectory.py